klept0/C25K-Calendar-Creator/README.md

 - The plan automatically adjusts based on your profile

 ### 3. **Export Your Plan**
-- Choose from multiple export formats:
+- Choose from implemented export formats:
-  - **📱 Calendar**: Import into your phone or computer calendar
+  - **📱 Calendar**: Import into your phone or computer calendar (ICS format)
   - **📊 Excel**: Track progress with advanced analytics
   - **📄 Checklist**: Print-friendly Markdown format
-  - **🔗 Apps**: Export to fitness platforms
+  - **📈 CSV**: Import into Google Sheets, Numbers, Excel, or Google Fit
+  - **🔗 JSON**: Structured data for app integration
+- **Coming Soon**: Direct exports to Strava, RunKeeper, Garmin Connect, Apple Health

 ### 4. **Track Progress**
 - Use the Excel tracker for detailed progress monitoring